aviart/gd-star-rating/readme.txt

 * Added jQueryUI 1.7 plugins and styles.
 * Added support for thumbs to widgets.
 * Many fixes to admin panels, deletion of thumbs data.

-= 1.5.5 =
-* Thumbs loading animations and other thumbs improvements
-* Cleanup and optimization of main CSS file
-* Fixed few reported bugs and more php notices

 == Source SVN ==
 * svn checkout http://gd-star-rating.googlecode.com/svn/trunk/ gd-star-rating-read-only